Got a question about Carthage? Here are some frequently asked questions, answered by Carthage students and our admissions representatives.

 Can I graduate in four years?

 Yes.
-In fact, 95% of Carthage graduates finish in four years.
+In fact, more than 90% of Carthage graduates finish in four years.
 Plus, with the Carthage liberal arts advantage, many students major in more than one area.
-Take Gabie Cypher ’16.
+Take Gabie Cypher.
 She earned her degree in four years with a double major in social work and business management.
 “To get a degree in two very different fields in four years was the main reason I chose this school,” Gabie said.
 With some careful planning, she made it through eight semesters without ever having to overload on credits.
 Read more about the Carthage Advantage.

 Can I afford Carthage?